awslabs/spark-sql-kinesis-connector/README.md

 Note: Using permanent credentials are not recommended due to security concerns.

 ## Known Limitations
+* Speculative execution is not supported
 * Trigger.AvailableNow is not supported.

 ## Kinesis Source Configuration